GSA-TTS/usdc-find-search-term-in-books/README.md

 Directions for submission are in the prompt.
 As a reminder, you should commit your code to a repository called

-*firstnamelastname*-corps-2022
+*firstnamelastname*-usdc-2022

-If you were a remarkable author, you might name your repository
+If you were remarkable technologists of years past, you might name your repository

-`jamesbaldwin-corps-2022`
+`otisboykin-usdc-2022`

 or

-`norajemisin-corps-2022`
+`mariebrown-usdc-2022`

 Additional directions are in the prompt.
 ## Evaluation